|

 Times (ATimes) is a multidisciplinary, systems

-science exploration of the Big Picture of universal development, including local technological acceleration,
+science exploration of the Big Picture of universal evolutionary development, technological acceleration,

 Audio